 Once you have selected your products, you can use the fulfillment by Amazon Revenue Calculator to calculate the fees that Amazon will deduct from your sales and the orders you’ll need to generate to make a profit.
 Amazon also requires you to order a UPC to list your product and link a bank account for you to receive your payments.
 You’ll also want to think about how to present your store and your products – consider getting professional product photographs, a logo, and brand images for your store.

 Setting up an account

-After you have settled on products, you can start setting up an Amazon account!
-You can choose to sell as a professional or an individual, depending on the number of items you anticipate selling each month.
-You’ll need the following items to set up an account: legal business name, address, contact information, internationally chargeable credit card, and tax ID information.
+After settling on products, you can start setting up an Amazon account!
+Depending on the number of items you anticipate selling each month, you can choose to sell as a professional or an individual.
+You’ll need the following things to set up an account: legal business name, address, contact information, internationally chargeable credit card, and tax ID information.

 Listing your product

 Once you’re on the Amazon sales channel, you can start adding items.
 If you are listing a product already on Amazon, you can select the products and choose the option to “sell your own.”
 If the product is not on Amazon, you will need to pick “Create a New Product” and go through the process of listing its information, FNSKU number, and Amazon’s internal UPC.
 You can learn how to do that here.

 Selling your product